 Capstones are opportunities for MUSE students to engage in extended research and practice focused on their areas of interest; demonstrate professional competence to prospective employers; and to contribute to the field of museum and exhibition studies.
 Your Master's Capstone is the culminating experience that launches you into the next phase of your life, so consider its topic and form carefully.
 The topic should be interesting to you and others, useful, and feasible-you should be able to complete it during the program.
 Finally, these projects and thesis papers are opportunities to pose questions and explore ideas about museums and exhibitions, cultural work and institutions, and social justice.

-Below are titles of some of the capstone projects and theses completed by MUSE students in recent years:
+Below is a sampling of the capstones completed by MUSE students: